ChaosDynamix/Arcadia/guide/live-environment/mirrorlist.md

 # {{ page.title }}
 {: .no_toc }

 This page describes how to generate a mirrorlist for the Arch Linux installation.
-The mirrorlist provides mirror servers which are used to download the packages of the system using pacman.
+The mirrorlist provides mirror servers which are used to download the packages and update the repositories of the system.
 {: .fs-5 .fw-300}

 ## Table of contents